hammaadworks/MohammedHMateen/dreams_and_plans.md

 wasted potential.
-My worship of You, YA ALLAH SWT, was far from what it should have been, nor did I consistently follow the righteous guidance and profound teachings of Rasoolullah SAW as commanded, nor did I strive to give my beloved parents and family the rights they truly deserved.
+My worship of You, YA ALLAH SWT, was far from what it should have been, nor did I consistently follow the righteous guidance and profound teachings of Rasoolullah SAW as commanded, nor did I strive to give my beloved parents and family the happiness and rights they truly deserved.
 I recognize that I have messed up in all fields, often staying in a state of delusional misguidance.

 But I refuse to give up, **YA RABB**!
 A believer never despairs from the mercy